Stories from Hartford's Grassroots

 When confronted by a reporter about the key role he played in sending David Mitchell to jail, Newman replied that he saw no contradiction between that and his emcee role at the Hartford Moratorium.
 If he had to do it all over again, Newman said, he would still prosecute Mitchell.
 “He felt you can call upon the courts to rule upon the validity of our foreign policy and I don’t think you can,” Newman stated.
 He admitted that even during Mitchell’s trial in 1966 he harbored doubts about the war.

 David Mitchell remembers Newman as “a decent sort of guy” who, after the guilty verdict, asked the defense attorney if Mitchell might shake his hand.
 Still, the draft resister contrasts Newman to the Yale legal scholar and civil libertarian Thomas Emerson who “walked into the New Haven courthouse and put up his home as collateral” in order to help Mitchell make bail.
-“I had never even met him and did this for me,” Mitchell recalls.
+“I had never even met him and he did this for me,” Mitchell recalls.

 Today Newman serves on the U.S. Court of Appeals for the Second Circuit.
-David Mitchell (despite his felony conviction) is an attorney in New York and an anti-war activist.
+David Mitchell (despite his felony conviction) is an attorney in New York and still an anti-war activist.
 He has most recently assisted Lt.
 Ehren Watada, an infantry officer who in 2006 refused to deploy to Iraq.
 Like Mitchell, Lt.
-Watada refused deployment on the grounds that the Iraq war is immoral and illegal and that to participate in it would make him complicit in war crimes.
+Watada refused deployment on the grounds that the Iraq war was immoral and illegal, and that to participate in it would make him complicit in war crimes.
 Watada’s prosecution ended in a mistrial and his request to leave the Army was refused until he was finally discharged on October 2, 2009.

 Lessons for today’s antiwar movement?